Senior citizen dies after tree falls on him in Airoli

 Vijay Kamble, Superintendent of Garden department for Koparkhairane to Digha area of NMMC said that they had uprooted three dangerous trees and also trimmed trees on 22 May.
 “We carry out tree trimming on a regular basis during the monsoon.
 We had cut three dangerous trees along the stretch where the tree fell on Monday morning,” said Kamble.
 He added that the tree was in good condition and due to strong wind, it fell.

 This year, because of the outbreak of the COVID-19, the monsoon related work delayed.
 Even, the civic body had to extend the deadline twice.
-Since the onset of the monsoon, tree falling incidents are being reported from across the city.
-In the last two days, 30 trees falling incident have been reported from across the city including 11 trees on Monday.
+Since the onset of the monsoon, tree falling incidents are bring reported from across the city.
+In the last two days, 30 trees falling incident reported from across the city including 11 trees on Monday.
 Rajeev Mishra, a city-based civic activist said that this is sheer negligence of the civic administration.
 “People are already dying of Corona and now a senior citizen died because of civic body’s negligence,” said Mishra.
 He added that the local body got enough time to tree trim and complete monsoon preparation.
-“It seems the civic body is waiting for something worse to happen,” added Mishra.
+“It seems the civic body is waiting to happen something worst,” added Mishra.

 (To view our epaper please click here.
 For all the latest News, Mumbai, Entertainment, Cricket, Business and Featured News updates, visit Free Press Journal.
 Also, follow us on Twitter and Instagram and do like our Facebook page for continuous updates on the go)